U.S. judge rejects Bin Laden son-in-law's claim of mistaken identity

 NEW YORK A federal judge on Friday rejected a last-ditch request from one of Osama bin Laden's sons-in-law to delay his trial after his lawyers said the government may have mixed him up with a detainee at Guantanamo Bay, Cuba, with a similar name.

 U.S. District Judge Lewis Kaplan said the trial of Suleiman Abu Ghaith will go forward on Monday.
-In addition, he denied the defense's bid to compel the government to turn over additional details about the Guantanamo detainee, identified as Abdul Rahman Abdul Abu Ghityh Sulayman in defense court filings.
+In addition, he denied the defence's bid to compel the government to turn over additional details about the Guantanamo detainee, identified as Abdul Rahman Abdul Abu Ghityh Sulayman in defence court filings.

 Prosecutors have accused Abu Ghaith of acting as a spokesman for al Qaeda and recording videos soon after the September 11 attacks threatening further violence against Americans.